- Latin America

 4. Learning Style

-How do you prefer to receive your training?
+When it comes to TEFL online vs in class, ask yourself this question: How do you prefer to receive your training?

 Are you a hands-on learner, seeking the definitive structure of a full-time, face-to-face class?
 Perhaps you learn better when you are already in a new country immersed in and acclimating to a different culture.
 Both the onsite and online class offer an important level of interaction between you, your classmates and professors.